Improving Place Recognition Using Dynamic Object Detection: Conclusions and Future Work

 \section{Conclusions and Future Work}

 ~ Appearance-based place recognition approaches are still plagued by several challenges that are rooted in the complexity of the real world and the limitations of visual sensors.
 One of those challenges is the intermittent presence of dynamic objects.
-In this article, we have presented an approach to reduce the negative impact of dynamic objects in place representations.
+In this article, we have presented an approach to reduce the negative impact of dynamic objects on place representation and recognition.

-As explained in this article, the proposed approach introduces several benefits to place recognition, including the reduction of storage requirements while improving recognition accuracy.
-The proposed approach can be used to improve the performance of suitable existing place recognition algorithms in environments where there is an expectation of a great presence of dynamic objects.
+Our approach offers several benefits, including the reduction of storage requirements while improving recognition accuracy.
+This approach can be used to improve the performance of suitable existing place recognition algorithms in environments with significant numbers of dynamic objects.

-We have classified traditional place recognition algorithms into having flexible or rigid representations.
-We have concluded that algorithms with flexible place representations would experience performance improvements by incorporating high-level information from dynamic objects into their place representations.
-Our evaluation uses the state-of-the-art \emph{Bags of Binary Words} algorithm \cite{Galvez-Lopez2012}.
+Our approach relies on modifying ``traditional'' place recognition algorithms; only those with ``flexible'' representations, which allow us to manipulate them to incorporate object information, are suitable for our modifications.
+We illustrate the performance improvements of our approach by augmenting the state-of-the-art \emph{Bags of Binary Words} algorithm \cite{Galvez-Lopez2012}.
 In the future, we anticipate applying our approach to other suitable algorithms to further substantiate the significance of this approach.

 Modifying place representations based on the presence of dynamic objects in the observations may not generalize well to applications in which an agent will revisit the environment in a very short amount of time, primarily because most of the dynamic objects may have not moved since the previous visit, e.g., cars parked on the street.
 Figure \ref{fig:malagaRevisit} from the M\'{a}laga dataset and Figure \ref{fig:kittiRevisit} from the Kitti dataset illustrate these kinds of situations.